oceanprotocol/ocean.py/READMEs/developers.md

 Finally: update `ocean.conf`'s `FACTORY_ADDRESS` with the factory address output in the previous step.

 ## 5. Test
-Outcome: lib-py works as expected.
+Outcome: ocean-lib-py works as expected.

 First, run simple quickstart on ganache.
 ```console